 • Avoidance: avoidance is keeping away from a distress-causing situation to decrease the distress of imagining being in that situation

-So, for a person with procrastination who wishes to overcome it, the biggest hurdle is in managing the distress of thinking about the distressing aspects of a task that is not currently undertaken.
+So, for a person with procrastination who wishes to overcome it, the biggest hurdle is managing the distress of thinking about the distressing aspects of a task that is not currently undertaken.
 Once that person undertakes it, the distress often begins to decrease.
 The procrastinator often regrets their procrastination, the days or weeks of distressing imaginings about a task that, in hindsight, was not worth all that distress.
 A dog’s bark may be worse than its bite and the imagining of a task may be worse than the doing of that task.

 Just as in procrastination, in social phobia, there is likely to be a high degree of distress in thinking about being in a situation that is not occurring, but in contradistinction to procrastination, in social phobia that distress is likely to become even more severe once the situation is occurring.
 In other words, for a person with procrastination, the prior thinking is worse than the doing, while in social phobia, the being in is even worse than the prior imagining.